undefined-moe/cerberus/README.md

 - Anubis is a standalone server that can be used with any web server, while Cerberus is a Caddy plugin.
 - No builtin anti-AI rules: use caddy matchers instead.
+- Highly aggressive challenge policy: users need to solve a challenge for every few requests and new challenges are generated per request.
+For further details, see the [Aggressive challenge policy](#aggressive-challenge-policy) section.
 - Can be set up to block IP subnets if there are too many failed challenge attempts to prevent abuse.
 - ~~No custom UI or anime girls.~~ Now with an AI-generated placeholder mascot lol